jpata/particleflow/README.md

     link_matrix = np.array((Nelem, Nelem))
     link_matrix[:] = 0

+    #test if two elements are close by based on neighborhood implemented with KD-trees
     for ielem in range(Nelem):
         for jelem in range(Nelem):
-            #test if two elements are close by
             if in_neighbourhood(elements, ielem, jelem):
                 link_matrix[ielem, jelem] = 1